databrary/design/principles.md

 * Follow standards whenever possible (HTML5, CSS3, etc)
 * The design should be 'responsive', and scale to suit many form factors and platforms.
-* Use unobtrusive Javascript, or better yet [Coffeescript][3] Don't make assumptions about platforms, cookies, plugins, or user agents.
+* Use unobtrusive Javascript, or better yet [Coffeescript][3]
-Use unobtrusive JavaScript and follow open standards whenever possible.
+* Don't make assumptions about platforms, cookies, plugins, or user agents.

 ### Database